rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 description: >-
 content_markdown: >-
   The Technopedia database is a graph database that uses graph structures for semantic queries with nodes, relationships, and attributes.
-  You access Technopedia data by sending a query through a HTTP GET request that queries the Technopedia database.<br>
+  You access Technopedia data by sending a query that you create with TQL (Technopedia query language) through a HTTP GET request that queries the Technopedia database.<br>

   <br>